sidchaini/Astronomical-Classification-PLASTICC/README.md

 </pre>

 ## Order of running
-Run the py file in the order:
+Run the py files in the order:
 ```
 preprocessing.py
 cross_val_2dsubm.py